 Booting target devices

-- Right-click on a collection to boot all target devices in the collection, or highlight only those target devices that you want to boot within the collection tree, then select the Boot devices menu option.
-The Target Device Control dialog displays with the Boot devices menu option selected in the Settings drop-down menu.
+- Right-click on a collection to boot all target devices in the collection.
+Or, highlight only those target devices that you want to boot within the collection tree, then select the Boot devices menu option.
+The Target Device Control dialog displays with the Boot devices menu option selected in the Settings menu.

 - Click the Boot devices button to boot target devices.
 The Status column displays the Boot Signal status until the target device successfully receives the signal, then status changes to Success.